port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/opsgenie.md

 # OpsGenie

-In this example you are going to create a webhook integration between [GitHub](https://github.com) and Port, which will ingest pull request entities.
+In this example you are going to create a webhook integration between [OpsGenie](https://www.atlassian.com/software/opsgenie) and Port, which will ingest alert entities.

 ## Prerequisites

 Create the following blueprint definition and webhook configuration:

 <details>
-<summary>Pull request blueprint</summary>
+<summary>OpsGenie alert blueprint</summary>

 <OpsGenieAlertBlueprint/>

 </details>

 <details>
-<summary>Pull request webhook configuration</summary>
+<summary>OpsGenie alert webhook configuration</summary>

-Remember to replace the `WEBHOOK_SECRET` with the real secret you specify when creating the webhook in GitHub.

 <OpsGenieAlertConfiguration/>